North pulls Focals smart glasses ahead of ‘sleeker’ upgrade in 2020

-North, an augmented reality (AR) wearables company backed by Amazon and Intel, has announced that it’s pulling its current Focals smart glasses off the market in preparation for a new incarnation some time in 2020.
+North, an augmented reality (AR) wearables company backed by Amazon and Intel, has announced that it’s pulling its current Focals smart glasses off the market in preparation for a new incarnation sometime in 2020.

-The Canadian company isn’t giving too much away in terms of how Focals 2.0 will differ — but we do know that they will be 40% lighter, with a “sleeker” look that makes them “nearly indistinguishable” from standard glasses.
-Moreover, the company also promises a 10-times higher resolution retinal display compared to the originals, and will offer a broader range of prescription support.
+The Canadian company isn’t giving too much away in terms of how Focals 2.0 will differ from the current version — but we do know that they will be 40% lighter, with a “sleeker” look that makes them “nearly indistinguishable” from standard glasses.
+The company also promises a 10-times higher resolution retinal display compared to the originals and will offer a broader range of prescription support.

-Somewhat cryptically, North also said that it’s moving beyond a display that offers “instant access to your digital life” toward a future “where computing moves into the world around us,” according to a blog post.
+Somewhat cryptically, North also said it’s moving beyond a display that offers “instant access to your digital life” toward a future “where computing moves into the world around us,” according to a blog post.

 North will reveal key details such as price, new features, and launch date in the coming months.